Age-Old Wisdom meets Modern Tools

 Spring Equinox FAQs

-A: No, it’s not always March 20.
-And your answer also depends on your definition of the “first day of spring.”
-Both are accurate; they’re just from different perspectives.
+A: Well, both.
+The answer depends on your definition of “spring.”
+Both dates are accurate; they’re just from different perspectives.
 We’ll explain …

 Astronomically speaking, the first day of spring is marked by the spring equinox, which falls on March 19, 20, or 21 every year.
 The equinox happens at the same moment worldwide, though our clock times reflect a different time zone.
 And, as mentioned above, this date only signals spring’s beginning in the Northern Hemisphere; it announces fall’s arrival in the Southern Hemisphere.

 Interestingly, due to time zone differences, there isn’t a March 21 equinox in mainland U.S. during the entire 21st century!
-Plus, we won’t see a March 21 in the world again until 2101.
+We won’t see a March 21 equinox again until 2101.

 Meteorologically speaking, the official first day of spring is March 1 (and the last is May 31).
 Weather scientists divide the year into quarters to make it easier to compare seasonal and monthly statistics from one year to the next.
 The meteorological seasons are based on annual temperature cycles rather than on the position of Earth in relation to the Sun, and they more closely follow the Gregorian calendar.
 Using the dates of the astronomical equinoxes and solstices for the seasons would present a statistical problem, as these dates can vary slightly each year.